sonulodha/LinuxKernel/cgroup.md

 assign values.
 CentOS 7 provides ten cgroup subsystems

-    blkio — this subsystem sets limits on input/output access to and from block devices such as physical drives (disk, solid state, USB, etc.). cpu — this subsystem sets limits on the available CPU time cpuacct — this subsystem generates automatic reports on CPU resources used by tasks in a cgroup cpuset — this subsystem assigns individual CPUs (on a multicore system) and memory nodes to tasks in a cgroup devices — this subsystem allows or denies access to devices by tasks in a cgroup freezer — this subsystem suspends or resumes tasks in a cgroup memory — this subsystem sets limits on memory use by tasks in a cgroup and generates automatic reports on memory resources used by those tasks net_cls — this subsystem tags network packets with a class identifier (classid) that allows the Linux traffic controller (tc) to identify packets originating from a particular cgroup task net_prio — this subsystem provides a way to dynamically set the priority of network traffic per network interface ns — this is the namespace subsystem
+1. blkio — this subsystem sets limits on input/output access to and from block devices such as physical drives (disk, solid state, USB, etc.).

+2. cpu — this subsystem sets limits on the available CPU time

+3. cpuacct — this subsystem generates automatic reports on CPU resources used by tasks in a cgroup

+4. cpuset — this subsystem assigns individual CPUs (on a multicore system) and memory nodes to tasks in a cgroup

+5. devices — this subsystem allows or denies access to devices by tasks in a cgroup

+6. freezer — this subsystem suspends or resumes tasks in a cgroup

+7. memory — this subsystem sets limits on memory use by tasks in a cgroup and generates automatic reports on memory resources used by those tasks

+8. net_cls — this subsystem tags network packets with a class identifier (classid) that allows the Linux traffic controller (tc) to identify packets originating from a particular cgroup task

+9. net_prio — this subsystem provides a way to dynamically set the priority of network traffic per network interface

+10. ns — this is the namespace subsystem

+        # Step 3 — Configuration

+        In this section, we will create example cgroups and set some resource limits for those cgroups.
+        The cgroup configuration file is /etc/cgconfig.conf.
+Depending on the contents of the configuration file, cgconfig can create hierarchies, mount necessary file systems, create cgroups, and set subsystem parameters (resource limits) for each cgroup.

+        A hierarchy is a set of cgroups arranged in a tree, such that every task in the system is in exactly one of the cgroups in the hierarchy.
+In a default CentOS 7 configuration, each subsystem is put into its own hierarchy.